Viral Eurovision star Käärijä on 'Cha Cha Cha' crashing the Top 10, and finding fans in Rammstein

-Finland’s viral Eurovision 2023 star Käärijä has spoken to NME about crashing the Top 10 singles chat with his entry ‘Cha Cha Cha’ – as well as the response to the competition, future plans and finding fans in the likes of Rammstein.
+Finland’s viral Eurovision 2023 star Käärijä has spoken to NME about crashing the Top 10 singles chart with his entry ‘Cha Cha Cha’ – as well as the response to the competition, future plans and finding fans in the likes of Rammstein.

 - READ MORE: The 20 maddest Eurovision moments… ever!

-The singer’s track fusing rap, metal, electronic and schlager music proved a favourite among Eurovision viewers at the final of the Song Contest on Saturday (May 13) – winning the audience vote and racking up millions of streams online, but ultimately coming second to Sweden’s entry Loreen.
+The singer’s track, fusing rap, metal, electronic and schlager music, proved a favourite among Eurovision viewers at the final of the Song Contest last Saturday (May 13) – winning the audience vote and racking up millions of streams online, but ultimately coming second to Sweden’s entry Loreen.

 Now, ‘Cha Cha Cha’ has landed at Number Six in the UK singles charts – making it the first Finnish language song to ever land in the Top 10.